 Babies are so hands-on that we as parents become conditioned to facilitating their play.
 But now that my one-year-old can walk—and especially since our Pioneer Play Kit arrived—I’ve noticed that she’ll wander over to her play corner and just get busy with the Community Garden Puzzle or the Wooden Stacking Peg Board.
 I’ve had to stop myself from going and involving myself multiple times.
 Of course lots of interaction is great for them, but so is the ability to occupy themselves, and the space to enjoy unguided play.
 This allows me little pockets of time to do my own thing across the room.
 Revelatory!

-Lovevery toys are gorgeous.
-They’re a pleasure to have filling my living room.
+Lovevery toys are a pleasure to in my living room.

 You can tell me all you want that you don’t care how your kids’ toys look, and to that I say: your home must have a playroom.
 Ours doesn’t.
 Attractive baskets to hide all the junk in does help a smidge, but it truly affects my sense of wellbeing when random, clunky, not-well-thought-out toys fill our space.
 (How did we end up with all this stuff?)
 And if it affects my mental health, how could my kids not be feeling the same way?
 I love how simple, well-crafted, and aesthetically pleasing Lovevery’s toys are.

 With simple but meaningful wooden toys intentionally placed in our living space, we now have room to breathe, room to let our creative play emerge all the more vivaciously.
 Plus, we spend significantly less time tidying.
 When we’re playing with our Pioneer Play Kit, we’re doing it in a clean space.
 When we’re not playing with it, we aren’t bogged down by our own mess.